 3. The umbilical cord, which connects the baby to the placenta, is cut once the baby is born.

-The effects of a mother’s lifestyle on her baby can be significant.
+A mother’s lifestyle can have a big impact on her baby’s health.
 Substance abuse, such as smoking or drinking alcohol, can pose a risk to the baby’s health.